HewlettPackard/python-ilorest-library-old/README.rst

 ::

- Copyright 2016 Hewlett Packard Enterprise, Inc. All rights reserved.
+ Copyright 2016 Hewlett Packard Enterprise Development LP

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.